-- 1. Base Instruction Funding - a.
+1. Base Instruction Funding

 Is provided on a per student basis for every full-time equivalent (FTE) student from early childhood services (ECS) to Grade 9.
-For students in Grades 10 12, base instruction funding is provided based on credit enrolment units (CEUs). - b.
-Class size funding is a component of base instruction and is provided for every student from early childhood services (ECS) to Grade 3. - 2.
-Additional Funding for Differential Factors - a.
+For students in Grades 10 - 12, base instruction funding is provided based on credit enrolment units (CEUs).

+- 2. Additional Funding for Differential Factors - a.
 Is based on distribution formulas designed to address variable cost factors. - b.
 Specific identified student populations include: - Early childhood services children with mild/moderate disabilities, those with severe disabilities/delays and those who are gifted and talented; - ii.
 English as a second language/Francisation children/students; - iii.
 First Nations, Métis, and Inuit children/students; - iv.
-The percentage of the student population of a school jurisdiction experiencing low socioeconomic status (SES). - c.
+The percentage of the student population of a school jurisdiction experiencing low socio-economic status (SES). - c.
 SES is calculated on the general student population of the school jurisdiction and an incidence rate relative to the school jurisdiction.
-It is derived from census data provided by Statistics Canada.
+It is derived from census data provided by Statistics Canada. - d.

-- d.
 The allocation formulas are designed to address variable cost factors, such as: - i.
 Increased costs to operate schools with low enrolments; - ii.
 Administration costs for school jurisdictions with small enrolments; - iii.
 Increased costs for schools located in the north; - iv.
 Variable cost of transporting students in rural, urban and metro school jurisdictions; - v.
 Support for Hutterite colony schools; - vi.
 Support for francophone students to have equivalent access to programs. - 3.
 Targeted Funding for Provincial Initiatives

 Must be used for the purpose it was allocated.
-This includes funding for Regional Collaborative Service Delivery, Building Collaboration and Capacity in Education, School Fees, School Transportation Fees and SuperNet service.
+This includes funding for Regional Collaborative Service Delivery, Innovation in First Nations Education (IFNE), SuperNet service, School Nutrition Programs and Dual Credit Programming.

-4. First Nations, Métis and Inuit Funding
+- 4. First Nations, Métis and Inuit Funding

-Identifies funding specifically related to the First Nations, Métis and Inuit population in Alberta.
+- Identifies funding specifically related to the First Nations, Métis and Inuit population in Alberta.

-5. Other Provincial Support
+- 5. Other Provincial Support